GMRT observations of IC 711 -- The longest head-tail radio galaxy known: OBSERVATIONS

 \section{OBSERVATIONS}

-The GMRT observations were made at 240, 610 and 1300 MHz on 2015 July.
-The GMRT consists of thirty 45-m antennas in an approximate `Y' shape similar to the Very Large Array but with each antenna in a fixed position.
+The GMRT observations were made at 240, 610 and 1300 MHz in July 2015.
+The GMRT consists of thirty 45-m antennas in an approximate `Y' shape, similar to the Very Large Array, but with each antenna in a fixed position (Swarup et al. 1991).
 Twelve antennas are randomly placed within a central 1 km $\times$ 1 km square (the ``Central Square'') and the remainder form the irregularly shaped Y (6 on each arm) over a total extent of about 25 km.
 Further details about the array can be found at the GMRT website at {\tt http://www.gmrt.ncra.tifr.res.in}.
+The source was observed in dual (610/240 MHz) frequency mode for 6 hours, and at 1300 MHz for another 6 hours, although a small percentage of data had to be edited out due to ionospheric disturbances.
 The observations were made in the standard fashion, with each source observation interspersed with observations of the phase calibrator.
-The source was observed in dual (610/240 MHz) frequency mode for 8 hours, although a small percentage of data had to be edited out due to ionospheric disturbances.
-The primary flux 3C286 whose flux density were estimated to be 52.6 and 67.1 at 240 MHz, 29.1 and 20.6 density calibrator was 3C286 whose flux density was estimated to be 67.1 Jy at 240 MHz, 20.6 Jy at 610 MHz, and 15.7 Jy at 1300 MHz.
+The primary flux density calibrator was 3C286 whose flux density was estimated to be 67.1 Jy at 240 MHz, 20.6 Jy at 610 MHz, and 15.7 Jy at 1300 MHz.
 The phase calibrator was 3C241 whose flux density was estimated to be 10.65$\pm$0.62 Jy at 240 MHz, 4.53$\pm$0.02 Jy at 610 MHz and 2.03$\pm$0.04 Jy at 1300 MHz.
 The data analyses were done using the Astronomical Image Processing Software (AIPS) of the National Radio Astronomy Observatory.
-The total flux densities of different sources or tail components of IC711 were measured using the AIPS task TVSTAT, which allows us to pick an area of any shape.
-Error on the flux density of a component was obtained by multiplying the average noise rms with $\sqrt{N}$ where $N$ is the total area of the component measured in units of synthesized beams.
+The total flux densities of different sources or tail components of IC~711 were measured using the AIPS task TVSTAT, which allows us to pick an area of any shape.
+Error on the flux density of an extended component was obtained by multiplying the rms noise per beam with $\sqrt{N}$ where $N$ is the total area of the component measured in units of synthesized beams.